hasufell/hsfm/hacking/HACKING.md

 and the File type in general [is constructed](./../src/HSFM/FileSystem/FileType.hs#L302).
 The File type uses a safe Path type under the hood instead of Strings, utilizing the [hpath](https://github.com/hasufell/hpath) library.
+Note that mostly only absolute paths are allowed on type level to improve path and thread safety.

 File operations (like copy, delete etc) are defined at [HSFM.FileSystem.FileOperation](./../src/HSFM/FileSystem/FileOperations.hs)